cameroncuster/quadtree_image_compression/README.md

 precision allows for better interpretation from a user ( in-general ) by element of least suprise.
 Overall the application focuses were equally performance and usability.

+Decrement threshold must be given the image used to build the quadTree, but increment threshold does not require the actual image due to the nature of the functions.